hyperflask/hyperflask-docs/docs/getting-started.md

 Python is not needed on your machine, everything will be executed inside containers.

+!!! info
+    Although VS Code with dev containers is the recommended experience, it is not mandatory.
+Hyperflask apps are standard python apps and you can install their requirements in a virtualenv and start a server using the CLI.
+See the [setup guide for more information on how to run without VS Code or dev containers](/guides/setup/#advanced)

 ## Installation

 We will use [Hyperflask-Start](https://github.com/hyperflask/hyperflask-start) to create our project.